-Today if you are aiming to create anime characters, this book will help you understand the history and gist of anime better.
-Hu talked to many professional and expert anime creators in-depth and collected incredible information about the animation.
+Today, if you are aiming to create anime characters, this book will help you better understand the history and gist of anime.
+Hu talked to many professional and expert anime creators in-depth and collected incredible information about animation.

 Many readers have reviewed this book as the best anime guideline and suggested it to new readers.
 The book is a single-sitting-finish with artistic philosophy that suits the newbie as well as experts.

 When talking about anime, how can we forget Hayao Miyazaki – one of the top Japanese animation directors.

 Miyazaki wrote Starting Point: 1979-1996 (a semi-memoir) in 2014, highlighting his animation career.
 His book includes many interviews and a complete animation journey from 1979 to 1996.

 He created classics like Nausicaa of the Valley of the Wind and My Neighbor Totoro, which are considered as the jewels of anime.

 There are so many animators who dream of being successful anime artists, and this book is a total inspiration for them.
 You can get encouragement by his life journey and how he excelled from a simple animator to a world-known animation director.